SHAGREEN THE SORCERER

 Affiliations: Cthuma-Gurath (his god); Dark Bamf (agent);

-leader of his own minions (Empty Men), creator of the Guardians;
+leader of his minions (Empty Men), creator of the Guardians;

-Long John McGurk’s Sky Rover crew (occassional business dealings)
+Long John McGurk's Sky Rover crew (occasional business dealings)

-Base of Operations: The Bizarre Squid-Ship also referred to as Sky-Squid (mobile base);
+Base of Operations: Mobile in the Sky-Squid, also referred to as the Bizarre Squid-Ship (mobile base);

-Powers: Shagreen is a mystic.
-His power works most quickly and effectively through is staff or more often the staff’s orb.
-Without the staff, he has to speak lengthy spells and perform extensive rituals; With the staff, he can simply direct the power as need be for nearly instantaneous effects.
+Powers/Abilities: Shagreen is a mystic.
+His power works most quickly and effectively through his staff or more often the staff's orb.
+Without the staff, he has to speak lengthy spells and perform extensive rituals, but with the staff, he can simply direct the power as need be for nearly instantaneous effects.
 In addition, if the staff were destroyed, all magical spells created by it would be disrupted.

 The staff itself is a versatile weapon.
 The orb appears to be able to teleport matter interdimensionally, cause explosions, project shockwaves of energy, make blinding flashes of light, and may possibly be able to animate objects and control subjects.
 In hand-to-hand combat it is a formidable energy weapon (like a Light Saber, or Optimus Prime’s energy mace).
 While he can apparently travel between dimensions at will, he is unable to teleport spatially within a dimension.